 According to the ASWU Funding Request Guidelines (money coming from 2210 accounts), "Funding will not be granted for personalized items, equipment, or clothing."
 Exceptions are made for T-shirts and apparel that will stay in a club long term (ex.
 Uniforms).

 6. Do I receive any start up money once my organization is approved?

 Once an organization is approved by the Club Approval and Finance Committee, the Office of Student Engagement & Leadership will give the new student organization $100 of seed money.

 7. How do I know if I have access to my group's GL report?

-You know if you have access to your group’s GL report by logging into student Self-Service through your Student Portal.
+You know if you have access to your group’s GL report by logging into Colleague Self-Service through your My Willamette portal.
 From here navigate to financial management and the finance query.
 If neither of these boxes exists it is likely you do not yet have access.
 Once in the finance query enter “21” into the fund category and click apply filter.
 Your organization's GL report should appear here if you have access.
 If you do not have access, please send an email to

 8. How do I get access to my group's GL report?